marcelotto/magma/test/data/documents/artefacts/generated/modules/Nested/Example/Prompt for ModuleDoc of Nested.Example.md

 color default
 ```

-# Prompt for ModuleDoc of Some.DocumentWithFrontMatter
+# Prompt for ModuleDoc of Nested.Example

 ## System prompt